 - Poor communication due to spastic face muscles

 - Difficulty eating or breathing due to poor facial muscle control

 Many children with cerebral palsy will also suffer other types of disabilities.
 If cerebral palsy was caused by a brain injury, it is very likely that other areas of the brain could be affected.
 For example, children with cerebral palsy often have learning disabilities, seizure disorders, vision problems, hearing and speech impediments, and mental delays.

-What Type of Compensation Could I Receive?
+What Type Of Compensation Could I Receive?

-If a hospital or healthcare professional acted negligently or erroneously and caused your child’s birth injury, you could be eligible to receive compensation for the resulting damages.
-Damages may include past, present, and future medical expenses, as well as pain and suffering.
+If a hospital or health care professional acted negligently or erroneously and caused your child’s birth injury, you could be eligible to receive compensation for the resulting damages.
+Damages may include past, present and future medical expenses, as well as pain and suffering.

 Do You Think You Have A Birth Injury Case?